abstractinfrastructure/k8s-intro-tutorials/core/README.md

 $ kubectl describe service loadbalancer
 ```

 3) Open a browser and visit the IP noted in the `Loadbalancer Ingress` field.
-It should direct map to the exposed
+It should directly map to the exposed
 service.

-4) Use the `minikube service` command to open the `NodePort` portion of the `loadbalancer` in a new browser window.
+4) Use the `minikube service` command to open the `NodePort` portion of the `loadbalancer` service in a new browser
+window.
 ```
 $ minikube service -n dev loadbalancer
 ```